AnonymousCSResearcher/FineGrainedMSCPred/README.md

-# Explainable Fine-Grained Document Classification for Mathematical Texts
+# Explainable Fine-Grained Document Classification for Mathematical and Medical Texts

 This manual provides descriptions to reproduce the results of the associated paper.